UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

 ## Exercises

+???- question "Need a video?"

+    [Here](https://youtu.be/XiPoHNs2SDQ) is a video that shows
+    the solution of these exercises

 It is assumed you are logged in to the remote desktop environment of Rackham.

 No need to read the documentation here: